steakknife/pry-gist/README.md

 #### https://github.com/pry/pry#gist-integration

-This is a virtual gem to semantically require gist.
+This is a virtual gem to semantically require the awesome [jist](https://github.com/ConradIrwin/jist) gem.

 Functionality is provided entirely between gist and pry.